Using survey equipment in architectural photography

-Mounting high res photo equipment
+Mounting high resolution photo equipment

 The Gigapan motorised camera mount needs careful levelling and stability if you are going to produce ultra high resolution images.